-Action Responsible Timeframe Frequency Performance Indicator 2.1 Assess/audit building functionality to determine accessibility and prioritise accordingly.
-Strategic Asset Management Short term Annual Improvement actions are incorporated into Council's Buildings Asset Management Plan.
+Action Responsible Timeframe Frequency Performance Indicator 2.1 Assess/audit building functionality to determine accessibility and inform prioritisation.
+Capital Works Steering Committee (PMO and Capital Investment) Short term - Year 1 Annual Improvement actions are incorporated into Council's Buildings Asset Management Plan. % of capital expenditure funding dedicated towards accessibility improvements.

-Action Responsible Timeframe Frequency Performance Indicator 2.2 Use prioritisation to inform asset Major Projects / Short term On-going Prioritise design for dignity reviews management projects to ensure DDA compliance.
-Strategic Asset Management / Design and Feasibility and scoping of building adjustments which are practicable Delivery Where no practicable adjustments available, review for alternative buildings/service access, appropriateness of building stock for use Scheduling of access improvement projects Issue of Occupancy Permits by a Building Surveyor confirming the facility has been built to comply 2.3 Council community links and facilities accessible through review Customer Experience Medium term On-going Cultural facilities and community links have quiet and/or sensory spaces available to public. and update of: / Facilities / Creative Signage at community links and cultural facilities Customer experience and service Communities / Community includes neurodivergent and inclusive friendly messaging.
-Quiet and sensory spaces Support Customer service teams are trained in disability Signage and messaging inclusion.
+Action Responsible Timeframe Frequency Performance Indicator 2.2 Use prioritisation to inform asset Major Projects / Major Projects / Short term - On-going Prioritise design for dignity reviews management projects to ensure DDA compliance.
+Strategic Asset Management / PMO and Capital Year 1 Feasibility and scoping of building adjustments which are practicable Investment / Design and Delivery Where no practicable adjustments available, review for alternative buildings/service access, appropriateness of building stock for use Scheduling of access improvement projects Issue of Occupancy Permits by a Building Surveyor confirming the facility has been built to comply 2.3 Council community links and facilities accessible through review Customer Experience Medium term - Year 2-3 On-going Cultural facilities and community links have quiet and/or sensory spaces available to public. and update of:Customer experience and service / Facilities / Creative Communities / Community ties Signage at community links and cultural facilities includes neurodivergent and inclusive friendly messaging.
+Quiet and sensory spaces Signage and messaging Support Customer service teams are trained in disability inclusion.

 Action Responsible Timeframe Frequency Performance Indicator 2.4 Continue to make playspaces and parks more accessible and inclusive.
-Design and Place / Recreation and Sport Long term On-going Each region has play spaces and features that are accessible and inclusive.
-2.5 Council continues to make paths, trails and footpaths more accessible through: Signage Lighting Mobility Aid access (width of design is considered) Design and Place / Recreation and Sport Medium term On-going Paths and Trails Plan considers signage, safety and communication of accessibility features.
+Design and Place / Recreation and Sport Long term - Year 4+ On-going Each region has play spaces and features that are accessible and inclusive.
+2.5 Council continues to make paths, trails and footpaths more accessible through: Signage Lighting Mobility Aid access (width of design is considered) Design and Place / Recreation and Sport / Traffic and Transport / Parks, Trees, and Trails Medium term - Year 2-3 On-going Paths and Trails Plan considers signage, safety and communication of accessibility features.
 Required maintenance is undertaken to remove barriers for people with disability to ensure safety and accessibility is a priority.
 Safety and accessibility of existing shared use paths is improved.
 2.6 Improve the accessibility of townships through enabling the community to walk or ride to local shops, public transport and/or other key services.
-Design and Place / Infrastructure Services / Traffic and Transport Long-term Ongoing Identify barriers to accessibility, and prioritise key pedestrian crossings and movement routes in township frameworks, township master plans, and streetscape master plans.
-2.7 Continue the footpath building program through the delivery of the Integrated Transport Strategy Infrastructure Services / Traffic and Transport Long-term Ongoing Footpath connectivity is installed, supporting accessible spaces.
+Design and Place / Infrastructure Services / Traffic and Transport Long term - Year 4+ Ongoing Identify barriers to accessibility, and prioritise key pedestrian crossings and movement routes in township frameworks, township master plans, and streetscape master plans.
+2.7 Continue the footpath building program through the delivery of the Integrated Transport Strategy Infrastructure Services / Traffic and Transport Long term - Year 4+ Ongoing Footpath connectivity is installed, supporting accessible spaces.